-25 years ago they held the first MD&M Minneapolis.
-A lot has changed in those years.
+25 years ago they held the first MD&M Minneapolis – a lot has changed in those years.
 We may even wonder if tradeshows are still relevant in this digital age.
-The costs of attending a tradeshow can add up and we can reach a large audience online.
+The costs of attending a medical design tradeshow can add up and we can reach a large audience online.
 However, socially engaging with potential and current customers is still important.
 The in-person experience is essential and could not be duplicated on-line.

 MD&M Minneapolis will focus on: